 A. Making a Claim Under the FTCA

 Individuals who are injured or whose property is damaged by the wrongful or negligent act of a federal employee acting in the scope of his or her official duties may file a claim with the government for reimbursement for that injury or damage.
-In order to state a valid claim, the claimant must demonstrate that (1) he was injured or his property was damaged by a federal government employee; (2) the employee was acting within the scope of his official duties; (3) the employee was acting negligently or wrongfully; and (4) the negligent or wrongful act proximately caused the injury or damage of which he complains.
+To state a valid claim, the claimant must demonstrate that (1) personal injury or property damage was by a federal government employee; (2) the employee was acting within the scope of his official duties; (3) the employee was acting negligently or wrongfully; and (4) the negligent or wrongful act proximately caused the injury or damage.
 The claimant must also provide documentation establishing that his claim satisfies all the elements of the FTCA.

 A person wishing to make a claim for reimbursement under the FTCA for damage or injury caused by a House employee must first file an administrative claim with the House.
-The OGC will provide a potential claimant with a claim form and inform him as to the required documentation.
-Please have your staff notify the OGC immediately if an event occurs which you believe may give rise to an FTCA claim.
+OGC will provide a potential claimant with a claim form and inform him as to the required documentation.
+Please notify OGC immediately if an event occurs which you believe may give rise to an FTCA claim.

 B. The FTCA in Lieu of a Certificate of Insurance

-You may be asked to provide a certificate of insurance for the purpose of entering into a district office lease or for securing space in which to conduct a town hall meeting or other official event.
+Members may be asked to provide a certificate of insurance for the purpose of entering into a district office lease or for securing space in which to conduct a town hall meeting or other official event.
 The House does not carry a private insurance policy and generally does not permit Members to use the MRA to pay for a private insurance policy for these types of meetings or events.
-The OGC can provide a letter explaining the protections of the FTCA, and asking that the letter be accepted in lieu of a certificate of insurance.
-Please call the OGC at 202-225-9700 to request a Tort Insurance letter.
+OGC can provide a letter explaining the protections of the FTCA, and asking that the letter be accepted in lieu of a certificate of insurance.